What Happens to the Rockefeller Tree After Christmas

 Since adopting a more eco-friendly model in 2007, Rockefeller Center has partnered with Habitat for Humanity to reclaim their trees’ wood for building materials.

 Lumber from the first tree was used to build a Habitat house in Mississippi for a family who lost their home after the devastation of Hurricane Katrina.
-Wood from the following trees helped to construct multifamily condominium complexes in Brooklyn, N.Y. and Stanford, Conn.
+Wood from the following trees helped to construct multifamily condominium complexes in Brooklyn, N.Y., and Stanford, Conn.

 In addition to recycling the wood from the gigantic tree, Rockefeller Center has taken drastic steps to make its festive lighting more earth-friendly, too.

 The tree is typically lit with five miles of lighting, and as you can imagine, all those lights use up a huge amount of energy.
 But since 2007, the tree has been lit exclusively with LED lights, which draw a fraction of the power traditionally required by the tree.
+That includes the Swarovski star on top.

-By switching to eco-friendly lighting, Rockefeller Center has managed to decrease the tree’s daily energy consumption from a massive 3,510 kwH per day to a significantly-less massive 1,297 kwH per day.
-Hundreds of solar panels atop one of the Rockefeller buildings help power the new LEDs, making daily operation of the tree more energy efficient than ever before.
+By switching to eco-friendly lighting, Rockefeller Center has managed to decrease the tree’s daily energy consumption from a massive 3,510 kwH per day to a significantly less massive 1,297 kwH per day.
+Hundreds of solar panels atop one of the Rockefeller buildings help power the new LEDs, making daily operation of the tree more energy-efficient than ever before.

 Related articles